unkyulee/micro-journal/micro-journal-rev-4-esp32/readme.md

 # Google Drive Sync

-Once all the builds are done, and SD card is ready.
-Place this file inside the sd card and call it "config.json"
+Once all the components are assembled and the SD card is prepared, place a file named "config.json" inside the SD card with the following content:

 ```config.json
 {